AutoTask Terminology

 • SALES

-• Ticket Status: Indicates what’s happening with this specific ticket and whether follow-up is needed.
-Can be viewed at a glance in dashboard.
+• Ticket Status: Perhaps the most important field on the ticket!
+The ticket status indicates what kind of follow-up (if any) is needed.
+Can be viewed at a glance in the AT dashboards.
 Can be set from the ticket, from a ticket note, or from a ticket time entry.

-WAITING VENDOR = Waiting on arrival of a purchase or other info from our vendor.
-(If customer is waiting for their vendor then use "Waiting customer.")
+7. Waiting Vendor - Waiting on arrival of a purchase or other info from our vendor.
+(If customer is waiting for their vendor, then use "Waiting customer.")

 The remaining status should not be set manually.
 They are used by workflow rules:

-NEED ACCESS = DO NOT SET THIS STATUS MANUALLY.
-If Template is used this will be set.
+NEED ACCESS = Don't set this status manually.
+If the applicable ticket template is used, this status will be set.
 RMM customers – waiting to set up access time – this template will send email requesting access and set the status to “Need Access”

 • Related Articles